arkq/bluez-alsa/doc/bluealsa.8.rst

     By default **bluealsa** will use its own internal scaling algorithm to attenuate the volume.
 This option disables that internal scaling and instead passes the volume change request to the A2DP device.
-    This feature can also be controlled during runtime via BlueALSA D-Bus API.
+    This feature can also be controlled during runtime for individual PCMs via the BlueALSA D-Bus API or by the BlueALSA ALSA plugins; and if so the changed setting will be remembered.
+See `Volume control`_ in the **NOTES** section below for more information.
     Note that this feature might not work with all Bluetooth headsets.

 --sbc-quality=MODE